Zheng Jing: Biography

-The Dutch looted relics and killed monks after attacking a Buddhist complex at Putuoshan on the Zhoushan islands in 1665 during their war against Zheng Chenggong's son Zheng Jing.
+The Dutch looted relics and killed monks after attacking a Buddhist complex at Putuoshan on the Zhoushan islands in 1665 during their war against Zheng Jing's fleet.

 Zheng Jing's navy executed thirty four Dutch sailors and drowned eight Dutch sailors after looting, ambushing and sinking the Dutch fluyt ship Cuylenburg in 1672 on northeastern Taiwan.
 Only twenty one Dutch sailors escaped to Japan.
 The ship was going from Nagasaki to Batavia on a trade mission.

-For the next 19 years, he tried to provide sufficiently for the local inhabitants and reorganizing their military forces in Taiwan.
+During his 19-year reign, he tried to provide sufficiently for the local inhabitants and reorganized military forces in Taiwan.
 He frequently exchanged ambassadors with the Kangxi Emperor from the mainland.
 Although he continued to fight for the cause his father died for, he had largely abandoned any pretense of restoring the Ming dynasty by the time he invaded Fujian in 1676.
-Zheng's forces land in Siming at the behest of Geng Jingzhong, who has joined the Revolt of the Three Feudatories, following the lead of Wu Sangui.
+Zheng's forces land in Siming at the behest of Geng Jingzhong, who had joined the Revolt of the Three Feudatories, following the lead of Wu Sangui.
 He occupied key cities in the province for a year before losing them back to the Manchus by the end of 1677.
 Invading Fujian once more, he led a force of 30,000 men to capture Haicheng as well as taking the provincial commander prisoner.

 In 1680, Zheng Jing was forced to abandon Amoy, Quemoy and Tang-soaⁿ after losing a major naval battle to Chinese Qing admiral Shi Lang.
-Driven off the mainland by the Manchus, he retreated to modern-day Tainan where he died on 17 March 1681.
+Driven off China proper by the Manchus, he retreated to modern-day Tainan where he died on 17 March 1681.
 Zheng named as his successor his oldest son, Zheng Kezang; however, Zheng Kezang was quickly toppled in favor of Zheng Keshuang.